 This page explains how we intend to expand organic production and food processing for Omaha area grocery stores, restaurants and institutions.
 Our business model depends on farmer-owned food brands, modern leasing programs and local investors.
 The following section explains the need for a new business model in sustainable agriculture.

-Most Missouri Valley cattle farmers and ranchers who raise organic, non-GMO and other types of high-value specialty crops and livestock are losing ground – literally.
-They cannot earn enough through existing specialty commodity markets to care for our soils, water and wildlife.
-Nor can they fund retirement accounts and successions plans for young farmers.
-Further, direct sales strategies have also failed to measurably increase farm income and profits because they do not earn enough to build local economies-of-scale (see previous page).
+The vast majority of small and medium-income cattle farmers and ranchers who raise organic, non-GMO and other types of high-value specialty crops and livestock are losing ground – literally.
+They cannot earn enough through existing specialty commodity markets to care for our soils, water and wildlife, fund their retirement accounts and work on succession plans with young farmers.
+Further, direct sales through farmers markets, CSA’s, restaurants and the Internet have failed to increase farm income and profits in any measurable way.
+Farmer-owned food brands are needed to increase farm profits.

 As shown in this USDA report, larger owner-operators have been able to reduce costs and improve margins by taking on debt to purchase more land and new technology.
 As indicated in this same report, small and medium-income producers are already in financial trouble.
 More debt is out of the question.

-It is clear that we must reduce our unit costs and improve profit margins, without taking on debt.
-Stated differently, we are in serious need of new business models that can attract qualified investors to farmer-owned food brands capable of competing with imported (non-local) brands in near-by urban markets.
+It is clear that sustainable farmers must reduce unit costs and improve profit margins, without taking on debt.
+Stated differently, we are in serious need of a new business model that can attract qualified investors to local and regional organic food production and processing.

-Slow Money Principles including one vote-one member decision making will govern partnership business relationships.
+Slow Money Principles will govern partnership business relationships and operations.

-The next page describes a demonstration project.
+The next page describes our demonstration project.
 Please call or e-mail for more information.